Topherchriss/A-Z/README.md

 ### Selecting an Account

-After creating an account, users can select it for performing various banking operations by inputig the account number used to create the account and pressing the select customer button.
+After creating an account, users can select it for performing various banking operations by inputting the account number used to create the account and pressing the select customer button.
 The selected account becomes the active account for the session but can as well as quickly change to another valid account through the same process.

 ### Account Selection Fallback

-In case of any issues with account selection, such as entering a non-recognized Account Number, selecting a non-existing account, or failure to correctly load data, the application provides a fallback mechanism(You will encounter an error when you try to interact with the application without selecting a customer).
+In case of any issues with account selection, such as entering a non-recognized Account Number, selecting a non-existing account, or failing to correctly load data, the application provides a fallback mechanism(You will encounter an error when you try to interact with the application without selecting a customer).
 A predefined default account, named 'IamTheDefaultCustomer' is available for users to interact with the application even if the account selection process fails.
 The details of the default account are as follows:

 - **Account Name:** IamTheDefaultCustomer
 - **Account Number:** 1010101